 How can we restore and protect our environment?
 Grow native woods, meadows, and wildflower gardens.
 Beautiful and self-sustaining, these ecosystems provide wild habitats for the many organisms that form the bulk of our food chain.

 Meanwhile, in urban and suburban areas, where lawns may still be the landscaping standard, go green.
 Natural landscapes are less expensive and easier to maintain than chemically treated landscapes.
 They are also safer, healthier, and, like natural parks, more beautiful.

 A lush natural lawn that is occasionally treated with lime.

 - Raise your standards for health and beauty.
 Let chemically treated lawns lie fallow for at least a year to withdraw from their chemical dependency, the way certain addicts can withdraw from drugs.

 - Avoid weakening your lawn by micromanaging it.
 Allow your grass to grow 3.5 inches or higher.
 This will leave your grass with nutrient-rich blades tall enough to shade out weed seeds.
 A thick turf will sustain itself.

 - If your soil analysis recommends it, apply lime.
 This adds nutrients, such as zinc and chlorophyll, and turns your grass a more vibrant green.
-(Avoid costly carbon-releasing chemicals that kill the healthy microorganisms in your soil, and that poison our air, water, and soil.
-Rather than prevent weeds, herbicides deaden the soil, exacerbating the conditions that spread weeds.)
+(Avoid costly carbon-releasing chemicals that kill the healthy microorganisms in your soil, and that poison our air, soil, and water.
+Rather than prevent weeds, herbicides deaden the soil and exacerbate the conditions that spread weeds.)

 - Just before the rainy season in spring or fall, slice seed or over-seed your lawn–or just areas that are weedy or bare.
 Grass seed ranges in price from $40 to $200 for 50 pounds.
 You can shop around for the variety of high quality seeds that your lawn needs.